-At BlueSky, we take a multifaceted, holistic approach to the treatment of depression.
+At BlueSky Behavioral Health, LLC, we take a multifaceted, holistic approach to the treatment of depression.
 We conduct a thorough assessment in which we get to know our clients as individuals with their own set of life experiences.
 No one person is the same.
-Each client is connected with a treatment team that is comprised of an individual therapist, psychiatrist, and substance abuse counselor, if needed.
-From there, an individualized treatment plan is developed that incorporates the many different, evidence-based treatment modalities we use including Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Individual Psychotherapy, Medication Management, Creative Arts Therapy, Addiction Counseling, and Peer support.
+Each client is connected with a treatment team that is comprised of an individual therapist and psychiatrist.
+From there, an individualized treatment plan is developed that incorporates the many different, evidence-based treatment modalities we use including Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Individual Psychotherapy, Medication Management, Creative Arts Therapy, and Peer support.
 Members meet with their therapist twice a week and attend groups that are tailored to their needs.
 This holistic approach lends itself to a more comprehensive recovery.

 Depression can be brought on by a significant life stress such as a change in life circumstance or a loss.
 However, sometimes this is not the case, and it can appear to develop on its own.
 While most people have experienced sadness or depression at some point in their lives, people who struggle with clinical depression find that the feeling does not lift and interferes with their ability to engage in daily living.